 What is Digital Transformation?

-in all areas of a business, fundamentally changing how it delivers value to customers.
+Digital transformation is the process that an organization applies to integrate digital technology in all areas of a business, fundamentally changing how it delivers value to customers.
 Companies adopt innovative digital technologies to make cultural and operational shifts that adapt better to changing customer demands.
 Examples of digital transformation include the following:

 - Companies start building digital solutions, like mobile applications or an eCommerce platform.